 The last attribute of a frame is its "thickness" which makes it look as if it was enlightened from the top left corner of the page.
-The dimension of this thickness is to be given in user coordinates by saying
+The dimension of this thickness is to be given in user unit by saying

-'''

-\psset flowchart(thickness = value)
+\figset flowchart(thickness = value)

-'''

-The default value is 0 (its name is \defaultfcthickness).
+The default value is 0.0 .